-Source: Florida Nursing Home Bed Need Projections by District and Subdistrict, April 2018 Batching Cycle
+Source: Florida Nursing Home Bed Need Projections by District and Subdistrict, October 2018 Batching Cycle,

-The reviewer notes the current and projected population of Seminole County (Subdistrict 7-4), District 7 and Florida overall for the planning horizon.
-The projected population growth, both numerically and by percent is illustrated in the table below.
+The reviewer notes the current and projected population of each Seminole County, the district in total and Florida for the planning horizon.
+The projected population growth, both numerically and by percent, is provided in the table below.